Or-Harari/OGAYN/backend/MIGRATION.md

 If you have an older workspace that predates the automated shim creation:

 1. Delete (or ignore) `user_data/strategies/meta_strategy.py` if present.
-2. Create `user_data/strategies/MainStrategy.py` with the shim content above.
-3. Ensure your config points to `"strategy": "MainStrategy"`.
+2. Create `user_data/strategies/<YourStrategy>.py` with your class and point config to it.
 4. (Optional) Add shared strategy path to `meta.strategy_paths`:
    `"C:/.../ft-bot/shared/strategies/_strategies"`.
 5. Remove any direct imports of indicators from legacy locations; import from `backend.app.trading_core.indicators`.